cytosm/cytosm/README.md

   MATCH (a), (b) WHERE NOT((a)--(b))
   ```
   are not supported
-- Improve `CypherConverter` and `pathfinder` to generate AST nodes instead of using intermediary string representations.
+- Improve `CypherConverter` and `PathFinder` to generate AST nodes instead of using intermediary string representations.
-- Improve the `pathfinder` related code to use the full information available about the variable and their type.
+- Improve the `PathFinder` related code to use the full information available about the variable and their type.